 President's Lecture Series

-St. Philip's College Announces the 2018 President's Lecture Series
+St. Philip's College President's Lecture Series

 The St. Philip’s College President’s Lecture Series provides opportunities for the college and the community to hear speakers’ perspectives on a broad range of local, regional, national and international issues.
 The lectures are provided at no cost to the audience and are designed to attract students, faculty, and staff as well as the greater San Antonio Community.

 The Three Doctors: Motivators - September 19, 2019, 11 a.m., Watson Fine Arts Center

 Drs.
 Sampson Davis, Rameck Hunt, and George Jenkins, fondly known as “The Three Doctors,” are extraordinary role models for anyone who has been through any kind of life challenge or major hardship.
 As teenage boys growing up on the tough inner-city streets of Newark, New Jersey, these three kindred spirits made a pact: they would stick together, go to college, graduate, and become doctors.
 Surrounded by negative influences and having few positive role models made this a difficult feat.
 Now, years later, these three men have overcome countless obstacles and proudly bear the subtitle of doctor, serving as the face of health and education for youth and families across our country.